-Million of years ago many islands in this region were connected by land bridges, allowing flora and fauna to move around freely.
+Million of years ago many islands of Malaysian Borneo were connected by land bridges, allowing flora and fauna to move around freely.
 When lower-lying parts of these bridges disappeared into the water due to rising sea levels, animals and plants became isolated.

 It can be hard to explain for an island like Borneo, because it’s such a large island.
 The plants and animals here have evolved to adapt to their surroundings, literally creating new species.
 This makes Borneo one of the most biodiverse places on earth.
 And the Danum Valley is an area where you can find almost all of Borneo’s animals.
 It’s a wealth of fauna you can barely comprehend.

 These days there isn’t much left of the rainforest due to deforestation, there are only a few parts that haven’t been touched by human hands.
 When you look at a map of Borneo it doesn’t seem like there is much left of the rainforest, but in reality those areas still cover hundreds of kilometres.

 And so they should, many of the animals need large habitats.
 Especially the centre of Borneo is untouched, though logging companies have established roads and are logging all around.